digaloot/CS260/README.md

 5. On the dates.html page, the Christmas and New Years important dates are placeholders for what the database stores and serves.
 6. On the people.html page, the Jane Doe record is a placeholder for what the database stores and serves.
 7. On the people.html page, the words, "Tyrannosaurus Wrecks" are the placeholder for the 3rd party API.
+8. Added love_notes_jpg logo at the bottom of each page in the footer and gave it a border in main.css
+9. Could not ever get the hide-on-mobile to actually work which is why I added #8, love_notes_jpg logo to show some CSS formatting of an image.
+10. Added Bootstrap to my package